Sivahari33/Module-3/README.md

 ## Result
 Thus the program executed successfully.

-# Strings-Palindrome Check in Python (Without Built-in Functions)
+# 3D.Strings-Palindrome Check in Python (Without Built-in Functions)

 ## Aim
 To write a Python program to check whether the string `"google"` is a **palindrome** or not, without using built-in palindrome checking functions.